beubi/beubi.rules/jscs.md

 currentMenu: jscs
 ---

-# Coding standards for JavaScript
+# ** JavaScript Coding Standard @Beubi **

 > THIS DOCUMENT IS A DRAFT / PROPOSAL.

 > DO NOT CONSIDER IT ANYTHING OFFICIAL FOR NOW.

 This guide describes the set of rules we apply on the frontend, mostly with JavaScript.

 ## Formatting